cogment/cogment-doc/src/concepts/core-concepts.md

 ## Architecture

-Running trials with Cogment usually involves a deployment of a cluster services and its clients.
-These components are either provided by the Cogment framework, depicted below in blue, or implemented for a particular project, depicted in orange.
+Running trials with Cogment usually involves the deployment of a cluster of services and its clients.
+These components are either provided by the Cogment framework, depicted below in blue, or implemented for a particular project, depicted below in orange.

 ![Cogment Architecture - Simple](./cogment_architecture_simple.png)